 Elaine has been a qualified archivist and records manager for over 17 years, previously working mainly in the Banking sector before joining the University in 2005.
 In November 2014 she was awarded a PhD in Information Studies (Archival Studies) from UCL.
 Elaine is a registered member of the Archives and Records Association, member of AIM25 and the British Records Association.
 Her interests include the application of archival theory to practice, particularly in the area of appraisal and in 2012 she attended the ARCHIDIS two-week summer school exploring European approaches to archival appraisal.

-Rebecca Short – Assistant Records Manager
+Rebecca Short – Senior Records Manager

 Rebecca qualified as an archivist and records manager in 2012, and has previously worked in the charity and heritage sector.
 Rebecca joined the University as Assistant Records Manager in 2013, and is responsible for the management of the University's modern records.
 She focusses on the retention of records, managing the off-site storage facility, advising on the implementation of new record keeping systems, longer-term preservation of digital records and records management training.